(E. Black is a regular contributor to this site. Her full collection of articles may be found here.)

 In orthodox New Thought, Truth is omnipresent and therefore not solely contained in the Bible.
 In the schools of Fathers Jehovia, Divine and Jones, examples of divinity and truth often included examples from the various orthodox expressions of Christianity.
 They just weren’t limited to these examples.

-During the 1920s, for instance, Father Divine led book studies for his in-house followers on the various teachings of New Thought, Hindu and New Age philosophers; by the 1930s, he was publically teaching that other texts beyond the Old and New Testaments of the Holy Bible were divinely inspired.
+During the 1920s, for instance, Father Divine led book studies for his in-house followers on the various teachings of New Thought, Hindu and New Age philosophers; by the 1930s, he was publicly teaching that other texts beyond the Old and New Testaments of the Holy Bible were divinely inspired.
 The Declaration of Independence, the US Constitution – including the Bill of Rights and amendments – as well as Peace Mission publications like The New Day were also divinely inspired, and that “Real Americanism, Real Brotherhood, Real Christianity, Real Democracy and Real Judaism are Synonymous.”

 In Peoples Temple, the New Thought axiom that truth is omnipresent and therefore not the sole province of the Bible was expressed in The Letter Killeth, a critique of the Bible’s truths as well as the untruths, its inconsistencies, and its condoning of unjust, even criminal, behavior.
 Moreover, according to Jim Jones, truth and divinity could also be found – and in late years, were more likely to be found – in such Temple publications as The Living Word, in the writings of various secular and political philosophers such as Karl Marx, Frederic Engels, Joseph Stalin, Kim Il Sung and Huey Newton, and in the writings of various New Thought authors, including Father Divine.